arjunattam/rubberduck/README.md

-# mercury-extension
+# Rubberduck

-This repo is the chrome extension for the mercury project.
+This repository contains the Rubberduck chrome extension, and the native host app (inside `native-host`).

 ## Setup